Logiqx/gps-wizard/docs/ideas/courses/README.md

 Filtering / smoothing and interpolation will almost certainly be required for time-derived results.
 Failure to do so could result in occasional errors up to 0.4 kts at 45 knots and with 10 Hz logging, additional to any error due to changes in positional inaccuracies.

 20 Hz logging will increase the resolution (how close the start and finish points are to the start / finish lines) but will not increase accuracy per-se.
-If the higher logging rate requires a reduction in the number of GNSS constellations then positional accuracy may actually decrease.
+If the higher logging rate requires a reduction in the number of GNSS constellations then positional accuracy may decrease.

 As mentioned earlier, position-derived results using filtering / smoothing and interpolation are essentially the same as time-derived results using filtering / smoothing and interpolation.
 For most runs, position / time derived results should be similar to Doppler-derived results.